Lineage 2 Adena farming guide - how to get rich in L2?

 Getting enough Adena to buy all the items you need, can be a tough task in Lineage 2.
 Especially as NCSoft keeps adding new item grades to the game and finds new ways of endgame progression for the players.
 Even the characters that are maxed out and rich in one patch can struggle to upgrade all their gear in the next one.
 Getting the desired equipment is even harder for new players.
+Lineage 2 economy is strongly player based and that always means that with some wits and persistence you will be able to reap the rewards.
+Read about Lineage 2 Adena Farming in details.

 The truth is that to make the most Adena you’re going to need access to both of those classes.
 Whether you decide to level them both by yourself (which would take the most time) or share some of the responsibilities with your friends or clan, having both of their skillsets available will significantly improve your economy.
+Let's take a look at some of the top suggested strategies to farm Adena in L2.
+They won't make you rich in a couple minutes, but they can for sure save you some time.

 Dwarven Fighter->Scavenger->Bounty Hunter->Fortune Seeker->Othell Fortune Seeker